 The Augar Post 18 Review is a review of post-18 education and funding in England.
 Here is a link to our Sector Response article about the Augar Review.

-The independent panel was led by Dr. Philip Augar (the official report can be found here).
+The independent panel was led by Dr. Philip Augar (the official "Post-18 review of education and funding: independent panel report" can be found here).
 This has been a highly anticipated review and is a massive 216 page document, chocked full of recommendations and findings.
 So we thought it could be helpful to break up the relevant sections and highlight the key recommendations from the Augar review findings for you.

 The Post 18 Review is split into eight sections, Chapter 2 was dedicated to Skills, Chapter 4 to Further Education and Chapter 5 to Apprenticeships.
 The recommendations from the Augar review are listed below: